daleao/sdv/Ligo/Modules/Arsenal/README.md

 | Dagger      | 1/8 or 12.5%  | 150%        |
 | Club        | 1/32 or 3.12% | 300%        |

-This makes clubs unreliable as crit. weapons, but capable of packing a punch if putting the effort to build-up the crit. chance.
-On the other hand, daggers are reliable crit. weapons, but require some extra crit. multipliers to reach the damage potential of the other weapon types.
-This is supported by the enchantment changes further below, as well as the [Rings](../Rings) module.
+Clubs are unreliable crit. weapons, but pack a punch if you putt in the effort to build-up crit. chance.
+On the other hand, daggers are reliable crit. weapons, but require some extra crit. multipliers to reach the same damage potential.
 Note that daggers, as in vanilla, continue to gain slightly more out of each crit. point than other weapons.

+### Stabbing Swords and Special Moves

+In vanilla game code we can find traces of an abandoned fourth weapon type: **stabbing swords**.
+We can conclude that Concerned Ape did originally intend for some swords to *not* have the infamously hated and widely ignored defensive parry special move.
+This module thus reintroduces stabbing swords into the game, along with a brand new special move, which means that sword players can finally have an offensive special move: pressing the action button with a stabbing sword equipped will perform a forwards dash attack, which allows for quick repositioning while also damaging enemies along the way.
+The player is also invincible during the dash.

+This is by no means intended to further triviliaze the parry mechanic.
+On that contrary, parry is made immediately more useful by the introduction of combos and reduced knockback.
+On top of that, the parry damage has been improved and will now increase by 10% for every point of defense, adding some offensive value to the defense stat and making defensive builds more viable.

+Lastly, there is also the option to make the club smash attack more immersive, after all a ground-shaking smash attack should do critical damage to all enemies underground, and should not do any damage at all to enemies in the air.

+## Slingshots Rework

+Slingshots in vanilla are, surprisingly, way stronger than people give them credit for.
+But the lack of features surrounding slingshots lends to their lack of credibility as a main weapon.
+Together with the Rascal profession from the [Professions](../Professions) module, the Arsenal module seeks to change that poor perception and break slingshots into mainstream use by adding critical hit, special move and Forge mechanics.

+### Critical Hits

+Slingshots can score critical hits!
+Think of them as headshots.
+It seems absurd that slingshots should not be able to score crit. hits.
+With this option enabled, all slingshots will benefit from crit. chance and crit. power bonuses.

+### Special Move

+Slingshots receive their own special move!
+This move will perform a melee smack attack that stuns enemies for 2 seconds.
+This allows the player to react to enemies in close range without switching weapons, and quickly reposition to continue firing from safety.
+Press the action button to trigger this move.

+### Forge Mechanics

+Slingshots can be enchanted with gemstone forges as well as Prismatic Shards!
+They receive their own unique enchantments, distinct from melee weapons.
+For more information keep reading onto the [Enchantments](#enchantments) section.

+### Damage Modifiers

+In order to accomodate the new mechanics without completely breaking slingshots, the damage modifiers have been nerfed.
+This is meant to encourage more strategic character building, instead of mindless one-shotting enemies.
+- Master Slingshot: Ammo damage x2 >> x1.5
+- Galaxy Slingshot: Ammo damage x4 >> x2

+Some ammunitions have also been tweaked, either for immersion or balance:
+- Coal: 15 damage >> 2 damage
+    - *Have you ever held a piece of coal?
+That stuff is brittle, and weaker than raw wood, so the damage has been reduced accordingly.
+Not that anybody uses this as ammo aanyway.*
+- Explosive Ammo: 20 damage >> 5 damage
+    - *Explosive ammo is meant to be used as a mining utility only, so it's daage has been reduced to reflect that.
+If you'd like to use slingshots for combat and mining simultaneously, consider taking up the [Rascal](../Professions) profession.*

+Lastly, Radioactive Ore can now be used as ammo, dealing considerably more damage than Iridium Ore:
+- Radioactive Ore: 80 damage

+### Travel Grace Period

+In vanilla, you may have noticed that slingshot projectiles will travel right through and ignore enemies that get too close.
+This is caused by the so-called "grace period", which prevents projectiles from colliding before 100ms, and essentially makes the slingshot a useless weapon in close quarters.
+This module removes the grace period required before projectiles are allowed to deal damage, making slingshots significantly more reliable.

-### Enchantments & Forges
+## Enchantments & Forges

+### Gemstone Forges

 Forges have been touched slightly.
 Analogous to its [Rings](../Rings) counterpart, the Jade enchantment has received a significant buff, from +10% to +50% crit. power.
 If the Rings module is enabled, a new forge will also be added for the Garnet gemstone, granting 10% cooldown reduction.
-The number of allowed forges for melee weapons now also depends on the weapon's level; basic weapons like the Wooden Blade can only receive 1 gemstone, where as higher leevel weapons continue receiving up to 3.
+The number of allowed forges for melee weapons now also depends on the weapon's level; basic weapons like the Wooden Blade can only receive 1 gemstone, where as higher level weapons continue receiving up to 3.
+For slingshots, the number of allowed forges likewise depends on the slingshot level (1 for basic Slingshot, 2 for Master Slingshot, and 3 for Galaxy Slingshot).
+All gemstones are compatible and apply the same effect as for melee weapons, with the exception of Emerald which increases the charge speed instead of animation speed.
+If the [Professions](../Professions] module is enabled and the player has the Desperado profession, the Emerald gemstone will also improve the rate of overcharge.

+### Weapon Enchantments

-The real neat changes, though, are with the weapon enchantments, which have been almost entirely overhauled.
+Enchantments have been almost entirely overhauled.
 Hopefully these enchantments will provide more interesting gameplay options.

 | Name      | Effect |
 | --------- | -------|